Shllokkk/Shllokkk/README.md

 # 💫 About Me:
 Hi!
-I'm Shllok Osan, born and brought up in Mumbai and I'm currently in 3rd Year pursuing my bachelors in IT Engineering at Don Bosco Institute of Technology, Mumbai.
+I'm Shllok Osan, born and brought up in Mumbai and I'm currently in Final Year pursuing my bachelors in IT Engineering at Don Bosco Institute of Technology, Mumbai.

 ## 🌐 Socials: